StiThor/IMC_data_analysis/README.md

 - cluster phenotypical similar cells
 - perform basic exploratory data analysis
 - generate heatmaps and t-SNE plots
-- visualise the spatial localization of cells in tissue
+- visualize the spatial localization of cells in tissue

 Publication
-Title: Development of a high dimensional imaging mass cytometry panel to investigate spatial organization of tissue microenvironment in formalin-fixed archival clinical tissues
+Title: Development of a high dimensional imaging mass cytometry panel to investigate the spatial organization of tissue microenvironment in formalin-fixed archival clinical tissues

 Journal: The paper is submitted to Cell Reports Methods

 Published: pre-print available at bioRxiv here: https://doi.org/10.1101/2022.05.12.491175

-Dependencies and System Requirements
+Dependencies and System Requirements:
-Our bioinformatics pipeline is developed with R 4.3.1 (2023-06-16), running under: Windows 10
+Our bioinformatics pipeline is developed with R 4.3.1 (2023-06-16), running under Windows 10

 The analysis presented in our publication requires packages to be installed, and we refer to the following document about the R session info.